Types of Copywriting

-In this chapter, we’ll go into more detail on the most common areas of copywriting and the different types of copywriting they use.
+In this section, we’ll go into more detail on the most common areas of copywriting and the different types of copywriting they use.

 These materials will clearly be used to sell products and services, but the amount of “selling” that’s done in copywritten materials is variable.